jd-13/TFHelpers/docs/index.md

 files and early stopping, and may be useful in many tensorflow models.
 The module `ScikitWrapper` provides several classes which aid with implementing tensorflow models behind a scikit-learn style API.

+If you use the `FilesAndLogging` module you'll also be able to use the `ModelManager` web interface to sort your models by hyperparameters and generate the appropriate tensorboard commands to compare different models and training runs.